mbradyneeley/CNV-Visualizer/README.md

 ## Use the vizualizeAlignmentsWorkflow.sh for visualizing read coverage.
-- Takes as input a cram file
+- Takes as input a cram or bam file
 - Makes intermediate file based off of bed file: ivls_of_interest.bed
 - Uses bedtools multicov to count alignments from cram overlapping each interval as specified in the intermediate file created by the workflow